dominikcebula/aws-ai-bedrock-agentcore-shopping-agent/article.md

 ### Agent

-The heart of the solution is the agent that is using LLM and MCP Tools to process user requests.
+At the heart of the solution is the agent, which uses an LLM and MCP Tools to process user requests.

 ```python
 model_id = "eu.amazon.nova-micro-v1:0"